manwaring/serverless-plugin-test-helper/README.md

       Type: AWS::S3::Bucket
 ```

-See the [AWS CloudFormation documentation on outputs](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/outputs-section-structure.html) for more information.
+See the [AWS CloudFormation documentation on outputs](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/outputs-section-structure.html) for more information on stack outputs.

 # AWS event mocks